SophieDeBenedetto/blog/posts/telemetry_part_four.md

     }).
 ```

-Thus, we are specifying that our Telemetry pipeline attach a handler for the `[vm, system_counts]` events and construction a gauge metric with the value of the `process_count` measurement:
+To observe this event, we are specifying that our Telemetry pipeline attach a handler for the `[vm, system_counts]` event and construct a gauge metric with the value of the `process_count` measurement for every such event:

 ```elixir
 # lib/quantum/telemetry.ex